irondrive/andromeda-server/README.md

 # License
 Andromeda including all source code and any documentation are copyrighted by the author.
 Use of this repository and source code is licensed under the AGPLv3.
+Contributors agree that any contributions made to the repository are issued under this license.
 Commercial licenses can be obtained separately.